 Many situational factors can lead consumers to deviate from their original product selection.
-Examples of such factors include: 1) preferred stock is not available, 2) new information re-opens the evaluation process, and 3) ﬁnancing terms are unac- ceptable to the consumer.
+Examples of such factors include: 1) preferred stock is not available, 2) new information re-opens the evaluation process, and 3) ﬁnancing terms are unacceptable to the consumer.

-Unplanned purchases happen when consumers engage in different types of sponta- neous shopping such as impulse buying, or responding to point-of-purchase stimuli, in-store promotions or sales, or a salesperson’s persuasion.
+Unplanned purchases happen when consumers engage in different types of spontaneous shopping such as impulse buying, or responding to point-of-purchase stimuli, in-store promotions or sales, or a salesperson’s persuasion.

-Consumers may end up delaying purchases because of time pressure, perceived risk of making the wrong choice (also known as “buyer-perceived risk”), an expectation of a future discount of the same product, the need to gain the consent of others, or simply because the shopping experience is unpleasant.
+Consumers may end up delaying purchases because of time pressure, the perceived risk of making the wrong choice (also known as “buyer-perceived risk”), an expectation of a future discount of the same product, the need to gain the consent of others, or simply because the shopping experience is unpleasant.

-Omni- or multi- channel shoppers Omni-channel or multi-channel shop- pers are consumers who browse and/or make purchases via more than one channel simultane-
+Omni- or multi- channel shoppers Omnichannel or multi-channel shop- pers are consumers who browse and/or make purchases via more than one channel simultane-

 ously.

-In recent years, purchase implementation has become increasingly complex with the emergence of omni-channel or multi-channel shoppers who browse and/or make pur- chases via more than one channel simultaneously.
-A typical form of omni-channel shopping behavior involves searching for information and products online and going into a store to make the purchase; many multi-channel shoppers utilize this strategy.
-Additionally, most Internet shoppers utilize two or more channels to browse and buy, e.g., a consumer may read the reviews of a book on Amazon or their preferred online newspaper but purchase the book directly from the publisher or from another online book seller such as Book Depository.
+In recent years, purchase implementation has become increasingly complex with the emergence of omnichannel or multi-channel shoppers who browse and/or make purchases via more than one channel simultaneously.
+A typical form of omnichannel shopping behavior involves searching for information and products online but going into a store to make the purchase; many multi-channel shoppers utilize this strategy.
+Additionally, most Internet shoppers utilize two or more channels to browse and buy, e.g., a consumer may read the reviews of a book on Amazon or their preferred online newspaper but purchase the book directly from the publisher or another online book seller such as Book Depository.
 Similar patterns of multi-channel shopping exist across countries.

 An obvious challenge for marketers is to adapt product information across multiple channels.
-This task is made more challenging by the fact that omni-channel consumers often have more information about a product than those marketing the product.
-This phenomenon is called the “reversal of information asymmetry”; in the past, sellers had more information than buyers but now omni-channel consumers quite often have more information than vendors.
-For instance, Amazon offers a mobile shopping app that allows consumers to compare prices by scanning the QR code of the product in- store and compare it with online prices.
-Omni-channel consumers can realize savings in their purchases as the result of sourcing additional information.
+This task is made more challenging by the fact that omnichannel consumers often have more information about a product than those marketing the product.
+This phenomenon is called the “reversal of information asymmetry”; in the past, sellers had more information than buyers, but now omnichannel consumers quite often have more information than vendors.
+For instance, Amazon offers a mobile shopping app that allows consumers to compare prices by scanning the QR code of the product in- store and comparing it with online prices.
+Omnichannel consumers can realize savings in their purchases as a result of sourcing additional information.
 Many retail stores offer competitive price matching where if you ﬁnd another retail outlet selling the product for less, the store will offer you the same price.
-The empowerment of informa- tion-rich consumers is so important that it has been suggested that instead of a sales- person approaching a consumer by asking “What can I do for you today?” they should switch their approach to “Tell me what you know (about this product)” (Sussan, as cited by Arora, 2016).
+The empowerment of information-rich consumers is so important that it has been suggested that instead of a salesperson approaching a consumer by asking “What can I do for you today?” they should switch their approach to “Tell me what you know (about this product)” (Sussan, as cited by Arora, 2016).

-For online shoppers, recent research found that 70 % of online shopping carts are star- ted but abandoned prior to purchase (Mothersbaugh & Hawkins, 2016).
-The main rea- son (44 %) was that the shipping and handling costs were too high.
-Other reasons for not proceeding with the purchase include wanting to compare prices on other web- sites, or saving products in carts for later consideration.
-As we know, online shopping lacks the in-store atmosphere that consumers often prefer and that facilitates the pur- chase process.
+For online shoppers, recent research found that 70 % of online shopping carts are started but abandoned prior to purchase (Mothersbaugh & Hawkins, 2016).
+The main reason (44 %) was that the shipping and handling costs were too high.
+Other reasons for not proceeding with the purchase include wanting to compare prices on other websites or saving products in carts for later consideration.
+As we know, online shopping lacks the in-store atmosphere that consumers often prefer, and that facilitates the purchase process.
 For fashion shoppers, an in-store sensory experience in stores like Anthropologie is simply not comparable to shopping online from the same store.
 Industry experts describe the Anthropologie store experience as highly effective at a